olsonbg/ssfit/README.md

 <a name="sseos-03"></a>
 $$\ln \widetilde{V} = a_0 + a_1\widetilde{T}^{3/2} + \widetilde{P}\left[ a_2 + \left( a_3 + a_4\widetilde{P} + a_5\widetilde{P}^2\right)\widetilde{T}^2\right] \qquad \mathrm{(Eq.~3)}$$

-where the the reduced variables are as defined [previously](#scaling), and the constants are
+where the reduced variables are as defined [previously](#scaling), and the constants are

 | Variable  | Value   |
 | --------- | -----:  |